Armandpl/armandpl_blog/pages/blog.md

 ---

 # What
 As of this writing, there is no writing on this blog.
-I intend to write about machine learning, personal knowledge management.
-Some posts will be in english some other in french.
+I intend to write about machine learning, personal knowledge management and what I am learning/building at the moment.
+Hopefully this page will be more exciting the next time you come around.

 # Why
 - People on the internet suggest that [writing is](https://guzey.com/personal/why-have-a-blog/){:target="_blank"} [a good idea](https://twitter.com/patio11/status/1290854152277389313){:target="_blank"}.